mahedi-kaysar/architectural-katas/adrs/adr0004-customer-call-center-staff-modularization.md

 ## Decision

 Customer actions and Call Center actions will be supported by the same module.
+Customer and Call Center will have distinct entitlements and supported by the same business service.

 ## Consequences